cogitovirus/uhpldc-ms/docs/whitepaper_to_be_pdf.md

 ### Data Ingestion
 Data is ingested at high speeds and immediately subjected to chromatography, where it is separated into individual components based on predefined criteria.

-### Data Analysis
-The separated data components are then analyzed using mass spectrometry techniques to identify and quantify each element accurately.

 ### Blockchain Registration
 As data is processed, each transaction is recorded on the blockchain, with metadata capturing the essential attributes of the data.